-regulatory framework for radiation and nuclear safety.
-This Safety Guide will also assist authorized parties and others dealing with radiation sources in understanding regulatory procedures, processes and expectations.

-1.5.
-This Safety Guide supersedes IAEA Safety Standards Series Nos GS-G-1.2, the Safety Guide on Review and Assessment of Nuclear Facilities by the Regulatory Body issued in 2002; GS-G-1.3, the Safety Guide on Regulatory Inspection of Nuclear Facilities and Enforcement by the Regulatory Body issued in 2002; GS-G-1.4, the Safety Guide on Documentation for Use in Regulating Nuclear Facilities issued in 2002; and GS-G-1.5, the Safety Guide on Regulatory Control of Radiation Sources issued in 2004.
-This Safety Guide also supersedes the parts of IAEA Safety Standards Series No. SSG-12, Licensing Process for Nuclear Installations, IAEA Safety Standards Series No. SSG-12 [5] relating to the functions and processes of the regulatory body and the parts of IAEA Safety Standards Series No. WS-G-5.1, Release of Sites from Regulatory Control on Termination of Practices, IAEA Safety Standards Series No. WS-G-5.1-[6] relating to the regulatory body.
+- 1.4.
+The recommendations provided in this Safety Guide and GSG-12 [4] are intended mainly to be used by regulatory bodies, but can be also useful for governments that are developing a regulatory framework for radiation and nuclear safety.
+This Safety Guide will also assist authorized parties and others dealing with radiation sources in understanding regulatory procedures, processes and expectations. - 1.5.
+This Safety Guide supersedes IAEA Safety Standards Series Nos GS-G-1.2, Review and Assessment of Nuclear Facilities by the Regulatory Body issued in 2002; GS-G-1.3, Regulatory Inspection of Nuclear Facilities and Enforcement by the Regulatory Body issued in 2002; GS-G-1.4, Documentation for Use in Regulating Nuclear Facilities issued in 2002; and GS-G-1.5, Regulatory Control of Radiation Sources issued in 2004.
+This Safety Guide also supersedes the parts of IAEA Safety Standards Series No. SSG-12, Licensing Process for Nuclear Installations [5] relating to the functions and processes of the regulatory body and the parts of IAEA Safety Standards Series No. WS-G-5.1, Release of Sites from Regulatory Control on Termination of Practices [6] relating to the regulatory body.